 Year 1 – Through the topic of Belonging; pupils learn about the history of the local area and community including learning about themselves.

-Year 2 - Through the topic of Exploration; pupils learn about the characteristics of the 4 countries and capital cities of the UK learn the names of continents and oceans.
+Year 2 - Through the topic of Exploration; pupils learn about the characteristics of the 4 countries and capital cities of the UK, and learn the names of continents and oceans.

 Year 3 - Through the topic of Regeneration; pupils learn about new life and beginnings including the impact of Roman innovations.